negrifelipe/BunnyHopScript/README.md

 If you are banned dont write to me saying that this cheat is a shit the shit are you that you dont know how to cheat well

+# Contributing

+Fell free to contribute, create pull request and if all is okey and working it will be acepted

 # Tools
 This bunny hop script uses a library called Memory [https://github.com/erfg12/memory.dll/]